geithamsen/-HOW-TO-Add-items-in-Shops-FiveM/README.md

 7) click on the bottom: GO

-Repeat this to the: RobsLiquor table and LTDgasoline so you have 3 new rows with hotdog in the 3 shops.
+Repeat this to the: RobsLiquor table and LTDgasoline IMPORTANT!: EDIT THE ID OF THE TABLES!
+IN ORDER! so you have 3 new rows with hotdog in the 3 shops.

 ▽▽▽▽▽▽▽▽▽▽▽▽▽▽▽▽▽▽▽▽▽▽▽▽▽▽▽